Automorphisms of valued fields: amalgamation and existential closedness: Purity and reducts

 \section{Purity and reducts}

-As already recalled, every algebraically closed valued field admits a cross-section of the valuation, see for example \cite[Lemma 3.3.32]{aschenbrennerAsymptoticDifferentialAlgebra2017}.
-In this section, we show that universal domains for tropical difference algebra admit equivariant cross-sections of the valuation.
+As already recalled, every algebraically closed valued field admits a cross-section of the valuation.
+In this section, we show that universal domains for tropical difference algebra admit one that is $\sigma$-equivariant.

 For this purpose, we endow the multiplicative group of a valued difference field $(K,v,\sigma)$ with a module structure over the polynomial ring $\mathbb{Z}[\sigma]$ by defining $\left( \sum_{i=0}^n m_i \sigma^i \right) \cdot z= \prod_{i=0}^{n} \sigma^i(z^{m_i})$.
 We show that, assuming existential closedness, $\mathcal{O}^\times$ is a \emph{pure $\mathbb{Z}[\sigma]$-submodule} of $K^\times$, and we use standard arguments to deduce the existence of a cross-section commuting with $\sigma$ if enough saturation is present.